Raymii.org

 This command lets you turn the build in OS X firewall on and off, on both for specific services or essential services.
 It works with OS X 10.5, 10.6, 10.7 and 10.8.
 It also works via Apple Remote Desktop.

 Recently I removed all Google Ads from this site due to their invasive tracking, as well as Google Analytics.
-Please, if you found this content useful, consider a small donation using any of the options below:
+Please, if you found this content useful, consider a small donation using any of the options below.
+It means the world to me if you show your appreciation and you'll help pay the server costs:

-You can also sponsor me by getting a Digital Ocean VPS.
-With this referral link you'll get $200 credit for 60 days.
-Spend $25 after your credit expires and I'll get $25!
+Digital Ocea referral link ($200 credit for 60 days.
+Spend $25 after your credit expires and I'll get $25!)

 To turn the firewall off :